markalexndr/markalexndr/README.md

 ## Approach

 I treat documentation as a design problem.
-The question is never just _what does this system do_, it's - _what does this person need to know, in what order, and in what form_.
+The question is never just _what does this system do_, it's - _what does this person need to know, in what order and in what form_.